TL;DR:

 Types of U-turn Accidents

 - Pedestrian Accidents – Making a U-turn in the city can be especially hazardous for pedestrians.
-Since pedestrians can emerge from many different directions—between parked cars, from buildings, or even from vehicles that drivers may not realize are occupied—it’s difficult for a driver to maintain constant awareness of all surroundings.
+Since pedestrians can emerge from many different directions-between parked cars, from buildings, or even from vehicles that drivers may not realize are occupied-it’s difficult for a driver to maintain constant awareness of all surroundings.
+These avoidable accidents often result in permanent injuries and substantial economic damages.

 - Head-on Collisions – One of the most dangerous outcomes of an unsafe U-turn is a head-on collision.
 This type of crash is particularly hazardous because it can involve higher speeds from oncoming traffic, especially if the driver attempting the U-turn is not clearly visible.
+These catastrophic accidents frequently cause whiplash, permanent disabilities, and require accident reconstruction by expert witnesses to prove fault.

-Who is at Fault an Accident?
+Who is at Fault in a U-turn Accident?

 Contact an Experienced Philadelphia Car Accident Attorney